Counseling psychology: Counseling ethics and regulation

-Counselors are held to a higher standard than most professionals because of the intimacy of their therapeutic delivery.
-Counselors are not only to avoid fraternizing with their clients.
-They should avoid dual relationships, and never engage in sexual relationships.
-While explicit/detrimental relationships must be avoided, the counselor should understand what is currently going on and how their patient is reacting.
-While explicit/detrimental relationships must be avoided, the counselor should understand what is currently going on and how their patient reacts to the counseling sessions.
-Counselors are also prohibited from counseling their friends and family members to ensure they remain objective.
-They are also prohibited from engaging in an online relationship, such as a relationship over social media with a client.
+Counselors are held to a higher standard than most professionals because of the intimate nature of their delivery of therapeutic services.
+Counselors are not only to avoid fraternizing with their clients but should avoid any kind of dual relationship with a client and should never engage in a sexual relationship with a client.
+While explicitly personal relationships must be avoided, the counselor should strive to maintain a positive relationship that is mutually respectful, collaborative, and responsive to feedback in order for treatment to be successful.
+Counselors are also prohibited from counseling their friends and family members to ensure they can remain objective.
+They are also prohibited from engaging in online relationships, such as a relationship over social media, with clients.

 The National Board for Certified Counselors states that counselors "shall discuss important considerations to avoid exploitation before entering into a non-counseling relationship with a former client.
 Important considerations to be discussed include amount of time since counseling service termination, duration of counseling, nature and circumstances of client's counseling, the likelihood that the client will want to resume counseling at some time in the future; circumstances of service termination and possible negative effects or outcomes."

-Counselors walk a fine line in regards to gifts.
 Counselors are generally discouraged from accepting gifts, favors, or trade for therapy.
-While the idea of a gift seems innocent to others, it can have long-lasting consequences for a counselor.
-In some communities, it may be avoidable given the economic standing of that community.
-However, individuals may feel personally rejected.
-In some cases if an offering is something such as a "cookie" or some form of small token gesture like a drawing from a child, it may be acceptable to receive the gesture.
-As counselors, a judgment call must be made, but in most cases, avoiding gifts, favors, and trade can be maintained.
+In some communities, it may be possible to avoid accepting a gift given the community's economic environment, but the gift-giver may feel personally rejected.
+In some cases, if the gift is something small such as a cookie, or a small token gesture like a drawing from a child, it may be appropriate to accept the gift.
+Counselors must exercise judgment in these circumstances, but in most cases, it is possible to avoid accepting gifts, favors, and trade.

-There are specific examinations all counselors must pass to practice their craft successfully.
-These examinations are the National Counselor Examination (NCE), National Clinical Mental Health Counselor Examination (NCMHCE), Certified Rehabilitation Counselor Examination (CRCE), Examination of Clinical Counselor Practice (ECCP).
-Of the exams listed, certain ones must be passed in certain specialties; however, the most common exam utilized is the NCE.
+Counselors must pass examinations that assess their training and knowledge before being able to practice, such as the National Counselor Examination (NCE) administered by the National Board for Certified Counselors; the National Clinical Mental Health Counselor Examination (NCMHCE), also administered by the NBCE; the Certified Rehabilitation Counselor Examination (CRCE) administered by the Commission on Rehabilitation Counselor Certification, or the Examination for Professional Practice in Psychology (EPPP).
+The most common exam utilized for counselor licensure is the NCE.